nsftx/seven-gravity-gateway/README.md

 =====Keybinding propagation=====

-In order to dispatch the events from slave to master, slave needs to pass `keyPropagation` property in init stage as part of `data` node.
+In order to dispatch the events from slave to master, slave needs to pass `keyPropagation` property in init stage.

 `keyPropagation` has next format: